Information for Current Visiting Scholars

 Campus Card ID

 Visiting Scholars may obtain an Affiliate Campus Card ID.
-Please follow these directions to receive a card:
+Please visit the Affiliate Campus Card page for current process.

-- Contact your department support personnel to complete a Campus Card Request form.
+• You will need to complete the Campus Card Request form.

-- The fee for the card is $21 and can either be paid by the Department via chartstring or by the Visiting Scholar.
-If the scholar is paying the fee, go to the Central Cashier's Office, located on the ground floor of the Student Services Center (map), to make the $21.00 CASH payment.
-Be sure to get a receipt.
+• The fee for the card is $25 and can either be paid by the Department via chartstring or by the Visiting Scholar.

 UCSD Email Account